ahuacate/pve-host/README.md

 | **PVE Bridge**                 | `vmbr0`                    | `vmbr1`                    | `vmbr2 : vmbr3`                                 |
 | **PVE Comment**                | PVE LAN Bond               | VPN-egress Bond            | vpngate-world : vpngate-local                   |

-The above table, based on a UniFi US-24 model, shows port 1+2 are link aggregated (LAG), port 3+4 are another LAG and ports 5 and 6 are NOT LAG'd.
-So ports 1 to 6 numbering on your switch correspond with the PVE-01 NIC devices (i.e. enp1s0 -  enp1s5) .
+The above table, based on an UniFi US-24 model, shows port 1+2 are link aggregated (LAG), port 3+4 are another LAG and ports 5 and 6 are NOT LAG'd.
+So ports 1 to 6 numbering on your switch correspond with the PVE-01 NIC devices (i.e. enp1s0 -  enp1s5).

 ### 3.3.2.
 Create Network Switch VLANs - pfSense